 - Look around for both good outlet locations and livable socket numbers.

-- When doing apartment tours, notice how much natural sunlight it gets.
-Light can have a major impact on your overall mood so keep an eye out for big windows!
+- Notice how much natural sunlight the apartment receives.
+Light has a major impact on your overall mood, so keep an eye out for big windows.

 - Try out the appliances.
-If anything doesn’t work, ask the landlord if he or she is willing to fix or replace it.
-If the landlord says yes and you choose to move in, get it in writing!
+If anything doesn’t work, ask the landlord if they are willing to fix or replace it.
+Get a confirmation in writing, if possible.

 - If you have a car, ask about parking availability, security and monthly costs.